The world’s best private jet destinations – and the luxury hotels to book

 Best airport: Samedan Engadin Airport

 Flying via private jet into Samedan Engadin Airport is the chicest way to arrive at Europe’s highest runway, positioned at an elevation of more than 1,700 metres.
 Located at the heart of Engadin valley in the village of Samedan, it is the closest airport to the stylish alpine resort town of St Moritz.
-All private jet charters are received by limousines on the runway, where guests will be swiftly taken into the hustle and bustle of Europe’s glitziest ski resort, home to five-star hotels, designer boutiques, Michelin-starred restaurants and 190 acres of white-powder pistes.
+All private jet charters are received by limousines on the runway, where guests will be swiftly taken to the hustle and bustle of Europe’s glitziest ski resort, home to five-star hotels, designer boutiques, Michelin-starred restaurants and 190 acres of white-powder pistes.

 Where to stay: Badrutt’s Palace Hotel